Group of people by the rocky shoreline rescuing a stranded sea turtle.

-Last week, SCRR was contacted by the Sarasota Sailing Squadron (SSS).
+Last year, SCRR was contacted by the Sarasota Sailing Squadron (SSS).
 They stated they had sustained heavy damage from Hurricane Milton and were starting to clean up their property.
 They asked for Suncoast Reef Rover assistance in ascertaining how much debris was in the waters around what was left of their dock areas.

 On Saturday, October 26, 2024; several volunteers of SCRR conducted a scouting dive and mini-cleanup of the area.
 We removed quite a bit of debris but saw a lot more that needed to be done.
 We will be planning a full scale cleanup with the SSS in the near future.